cognesy/instructor-php/docs/hub/troubleshooting/wiretap.md

-# Receive and process Instructor's internal events
+# Receive all internal events with wiretap()

 Instructor allows you to receive detailed information at every stage of request and response processing via events.

-* `(new Instructor)->onEvent(string $class, callable $callback)` method - receive
-callback when specified type of event is dispatched
-* `(new Instructor)->wiretap(callable $callback)` method - receive any event
+`(new Instructor)->wiretap(callable $callback)` method allows you to receive all events dispatched by Instructor.
-dispatched by Instructor, may be useful for debugging or performance analysis
-* `(new Instructor)->onError(callable $callback)` method - receive callback on
-any uncaught error, so you can customize handling it, for example logging the error or using some fallback mechanism in an attempt to recover

-Receiving events can help you to monitor the execution process and makes it easier for a developer to understand and resolve any processing issues.
+Example below demonstrates how `wiretap()` can help you to monitor the execution process and better understand or resolve any processing issues.

-This is an example of wiretapping to receive all events dispatched by Instructor during the processing of a request.
+In this example we use `print()` method available on event classes, which outputs console-formatted information about each event.

 ```php
 <?php